-In the UK, Lithothamnion coralloides is recorded from shallow depths.
-Maerl is highly sensitive to desiccation (Wilson et al., 2004), and live maerl does survive in the intertidal.
-However, it is very unlikely that a maerl bed would be exposed at low water as a result of human activities or natural events (Tyler-Walters, 2013).
+Phymatolithon calcareum does not occur in the intertidal, as it is highly sensitive to desiccation (Wilson et al., 2004).
+Also, it is very unlikely that Phymatolithon calcareum would be exposed at low water as a result of human activities or natural events (Tyler-Walters, 2013).
 Therefore, this pressure is probably 'Not relevant'.

-Wave exposure changes High (local) Q: High

-High Q: High A: Medium C: Medium
+Wave exposure changes High (local) Q: High A: Medium C: Me

-Not sensitive Q: High A: Medium C: Medium
+High dium Q: High A: Medium C: High Not sensitive Q: High A: Medium C: Medium

-Maerl requires a degree of shelter from wave action, to prevent burial and dispersal into deep water.
-However, they also need enough water movement to prevent smothering with silt (Hall-Spencer, 1998).
-Therefore, maerl develops in strong currents but are restricted to areas of low wave action.
+Phymatolithon calcareum requires a degree of shelter from wave action, to prevent burial and dispersal into deep water.
+However, enough water movement needed to prevent smothering with silt (Hall-Spencer, 1998).
+Therefore, Phymatolithon calcareum develop in strong currents but are restricted to areas of low wave action.
 For example, in Mannin Bay dense maerl beds were restricted to less wave exposed parts of the bay (Birkett et al., 1998a).
-Areas of maerl subject to wave action often show mobile areas in the form of ripples or mega-ripples (Keegan, 1974; Hall-Spencer & Atkinson, 1999).
+Areas of maerl subject to wave action often show mobile areas in the form of ripples or mega-ripples (Hall-Spencer & Atkinson, 1999, Keegan, 1974).
 In Galway Bay, Keegan (1974) noted the formation of ripples due to wave action and storms, where the ripples were flattened over time by tidal currents.
 Hall-Spencer & Atkinson (1999) noted that mega-ripples at their wave exposed site were relatively stable but underwent large shifts due to storms.
-However, the mixed sediments of the subsurface of the bed (>12 cm) were unaffected so that the burrows of the mud shrimp remained in place.
 Similarly, Birkett et al. (1998a) noted that in areas where storms affected the maerl at a depth of 10 m, only the coarse upper layer of maerl was moved while the underlying layers were stable.
-Infaunal species renewed burrow linings within a week after storms.
 Deep beds are less likely to be affected by an increase in wave exposure.

 Sensitivity assessment.
-Lithothamnion coralloides occurs in a range of wave exposures and can survive in areas subject to wave action and even storms, if deep enough.
-Therefore, an increase in wave exposure is probably detrimental to Lithothamnion coralloides in shallow waters.
+Phymatolithon calcareum occurs in a range of wave exposures and can survive in areas subject to wave action and even storms, if deep enough.
+Therefore, an increase in wave exposure is probably detrimental to Phymatolithon calcareum in shallow waters.
 Similarly, a decrease in wave action may be detrimental where wave action is the main contribution to water movement through the bed, due to the potential increase of siltation.
 However, a 3-5% change in significant wave height is unlikely to be significant.
-Both resistance and resilience are assessed as 'High', and Lithothamnion coralloides is assessed as 'Not sensitive' to this pressure at the benchmark level.
+Both resistance and resilience are assessed as 'High', and Phymatolithon calcareum is assessed as 'Not sensitive' to this pressure at the benchmark.

-△ Chemical Pressures
+A Chemical Pressures